Clean Heat Incentive Program

 How the Incentive Program Works:

 This is an incentive program, not a rebate program.
 This works to your advantage in that you do not need money on hand to cover your total project cost in order to proceed with adding a heat pump to your home.
-Once you have completed an Alaska Heat Smart home heat pump assessment and have been approved for your incentive, you may seek out project quotes from contractors listed on our website.
-When you decide upon a contractor, we will provide you with an ‘incentive certificate’.
+Once you have completed an Alaska Heat Smart home energy assessment and have been approved for an incentive, you may seek out project quotes from local contractors.
+Some, but not all, are listed on our website.
+Licensing and other issues dictate who we are able to list.
+Once your contractor decision is made, inform AHS by email.
 You’ll need to provide your contractor with any required down payment.
-When your project is complete, we have a completed W9 tax form from you, and AHS has received contractor confirmation that the work is done and your heat pump is up and running, we will provide you with your incentive award allowing you to complete final project payment to the contractor.
+When your project is complete, and we have a completed W9 tax form from you, and we have received the contractor’s final invoice and confirmation of job completion (photos and contractor email), we will provide you with your incentive award allowing you to complete final project payment.

 Federal Tax Implications & the Inflation Reduction Act: